singhAmandeep007/Rate-Limiting---search-abbr/README.md

     - q=ape

 - You can use regular expressions if you like (regex) but would be better if you do it the vanilla way.

-- Write a middleware - `rateLimit` that makes sure, the endpoint cannot be hit by a certain `IP` for more than 5 times in a minute.
-If the user (IP) exceeds the limit, return status code of `429` with a message "Limit exceeded"
+## Write a middleware - `rate limiter`

+- It that makes sure, the endpoint cannot be hit by a certain `IP` for more than a limit in a period of time.
+For example 5 times a minute.
+If the user (IP) exceeds the limit, return status code of `429` with a message _Limit exceeded_
+- The middleware should be configurable, so that the limit and the period can be configured.
+- The middle should also have blacklisting and whitelisting capabilities.
+So that rate limiting can toggled on certain routes.
+- Blacklisting - For example if the route `"/api/*"` is blacklisted, then rate limiting should be applied on all routes starting with `/api/`.
+- Whitelisting - For example if the route `"/api/search?q=am"` and `"/api/search?q=qa"` is whitelisted, then rate limiting should not be applied on these routes.